weecology/PortalData/Weather/README.md

 ## Portal Weather Monitoring Data

 These data stitch together manually collected weather data (1980 - 1989) and data from three overlapping automated weather stations (1989 - present).
-This data is continuously updated.
+This data are continuously updated.

 #### Storm Data
 In addition to the hourly data, the 2016 station collects precipitation data in 5 minute intervals during storm events.
 This is in the separate table [Portal_storms](./Weather/Portal_storms.csv).